Luzhou

-As of the 2020 Chinese census, its population was 4,254,149 inhabitants whom 1,241,273 lived in the built-up (or metro) area made of Jiangyang and Longmatan districts, as Naxi district is not conurbated yet.
+As of the 2020 Chinese census, its population was 4,254,149.
+Of these, 1,241,273 lived in the built-up (or metro) area made of Jiangyang and Longmatan districts, as Naxi district is not conurbated yet.

-Luzhou, which borders Yunnan, Guizhou and Chongqing, is the only geographic junction of the four provinces, and was therefore the logical place for a port in ancient China.
+Luzhou borders Yunnan, Guizhou provinces and the Chongqing municipality.
+As the only geographic junction of the four provinces, it was an important port location in ancient China.
 After the PRC was founded in 1949, Luzhou became the capital of southern Sichuan province.
-In 1983, Luzhou was approved as a prefecture-level city administratively.
+In 1983, Luzhou was upgraded to prefecture-level city status.

 Luzhou is best known for its alcoholic beverages, particularly baijiu.

 History

 Luzhou was incorporated into the Ba state early in the Shang and Zhou period, in the 11th century BC.
 In 316 BC, during the Warring States period, King Huiwen of Qin established Ba prefecture, which included most of Luzhou, after he conquered the states of Ba and Shu.
 The local economy and culture expanded as a result of the advanced production technique and culture introduced by immigrants from the rest of China.

-During the Western Han Dynasty (206 BC-AD 23), Jiangyang county was set up in what is the current Jiangyang district, at the confluence of the Tuo River and Yangtze River.
+During the Western Han dynasty (206 BC-AD 9), Jiangyang county was set up in what is the current Jiangyang district, at the confluence of the Tuo River and Yangtze River.
 The county was further expanded during the reign of Emperor Wu of Han.
 As a result, Luzhou became the portal of the Tuojing River leading to western Sichuan, which brought great prosperity to salt-refinery and agriculture in the area.

-The Song Dynasty was an important period in Luzhou's history.
+The Song dynasty was an important period in Luzhou's history.
 It was known as the natural granary of southern Sichuan as the liquor-distilling and salt-refining industries expanded.
 The method to decoct salt with natural gas was discovered at that time, according to ancient literature.
 In addition, trade and business between Luzhou residents and ethnic groups was brisk and a protective wall as well as forts were constructed by the local government.

-In the Yuan Dynasty, Luzhou remained an important place for the liquor-distillation, salt-refinery and tea-making industry and trade.
-A large number of wooden ships were made to further the shipping industry.
-During the Qing Dynasty (1644–1911), waves of immigrants from other parts of China brought rapid growth in economy and culture.
+In the Yuan dynasty, Luzhou remained an important place for trade, especially the liquor-distillation, salt-refinery and tea-making industries.
+A large number of wooden ships were constructed to further the shipping industry.

+During the Qing dynasty (1644–1911), waves of immigrants from other parts of China brought rapid growth in economy and culture.
 Luzhou served as a political, economic, military and cultural center for the provinces of Sichuan, Guizhou and Yunnan.